Rosario Murillo

-Rosario María Murillo Zambrana (/es-419/; born 22 June 1951) is a Nicaraguan politician and poet, who has been Co-president of Nicaragua alongside her husband, Daniel Ortega, since February 2025.
+Rosario María Murillo Zambrana (/es-419/; born 22 June 1951) is a Nicaraguan politician and poet who has been Co-president of Nicaragua alongside her husband, Daniel Ortega, since February 2025.
+Before this, she served as Vice-President of Nicaragua, the country's second-highest office, from 2017 to 2025, as First Lady of Nicaragua from 2007 to 2025 and from 1985 to 1990, she had been the wife of President Ortega.
+Some commentators, including the journalist Nahal Toosi and Nicaraguan opposition members, consider her and her husband as dictators over an authoritarian regime.

-Before this, she served as Vice-President of Nicaragua, the country's second-highest office; from 2017 to 2025; as First Lady of Nicaragua from 2007 to 2025; from 1985 to 1990, she had been the wife of President Ortega.
 Murillo has variously served as the Nicaraguan government's lead spokesperson, government minister, head of the Sandinista Association of Cultural Workers, and Communications Coordinator of the Council on Communication and Citizenry.
 She was sworn in as Vice-President of Nicaragua on 10 January 2017.

-She and her husband govern an authoritarian regime.
 The couple has eliminated political freedoms, repressed political opponents, and cemented powers in the hands of the executive.
 Since becoming Vice President in 2017, the ruling couple have increasingly purged and arrested long-standing loyalists of the regime to prevent a challenge to the ruling couple.
 In August 2021, she was personally sanctioned by the European Union over human rights violations.

 Early life and education

 Murillo was born in Managua, Nicaragua.
 Her father was Teódulo Murillo Molina (1915–1996), a cotton grower and livestock owner.
 Her mother was Zoilamérica Zambrana Sandino (1926–1973; the daughter of Orlando José Zambrana Báez and Zoilamérica Sandino Tiffer), a niece of General Augusto César Sandino (1895–1934), who fought against the US occupation in Nicaragua.
 Murillo's maternal grandmother, Zoilamérica Sandino Tiffer, was a paternal half-sister of Augusto Nicolás Calderón Sandino, also known as Augusto César Sandino.

 Murillo was schooled at Colegio Teresiano in Managua, a K–12 Catholic, all-girls school, also known as Saint Teresa's Academy.
 She attended high school at the Greenway Convent Collegiate School in Tiverton, Great Britain, and studied art at the Institut Anglo-Suisse Le Manoir at La Neuveville in Switzerland.
-Murillo possesses certificates in the English and French languages, granted respectively by the University of Cambridge in Great Britain.
+Murillo possesses certificates in the English and French languages granted by the University of Cambridge in Great Britain.
 She also attended the National Autonomous University of Nicaragua in her hometown.